Patidar reservation agitation: Social

-Some Patidar l.eaders and organisations criticised Hardik Patel, his tactics and his organisation PAAS.
+Some Patidar leaders and organisations criticised Hardik Patel, his tactics and his organisation PAAS.
 More than 1000 Patels held a meeting in Edison, New Jersey, in the US, to extend their support to agitation led by SPG.

 Leaders of several other Gujarat communities, including the Brahmin, Thakore, Vaishnava, Rajput, Sindhi, Kansara, Soni and Raghuvanshi communities, also started agitation for reservation along similar lines.
 The Jat community of Uttar Pradesh and Haryana announced that they would start agitation in the same manner beginning in September 2015, although their demand for reservation goes back around two decades.

 Other community organisations, such as Gujjar Vikas Parishad, Kurmi-Kshatriya Mahasabha, Anjana-Chaudhari Samaj, and Rashtriya Gujjar Manch, also extended their support to the agitation.

 The leaders of the communities already having OBC status opposed the agitation.
 OBC Ekta Manch along with Gujarat Kshatriya Thakor Sena held a counter-protest attended by thousands on 23 August in Ahmedabad and Rajkot.
 OBC Ekta Manch also requested permission to hold a counter-protest Pratikar Rally, on 19 September, but the authorities denied permission, citing the law and order situation.

 On 14 September 2015, the Andhra Pradesh based organisation Agra Kula Ikya Vedika, a forum of upper castes, with representatives from Brahmin, Khatriya, Vysya, Kamma, Reddy, Velama, and Kapu communities, met in Vijaywada and demanded that the reservation be based on economic status instead of caste and religion.
 They also asked the Central government to constitute a committee headed by a Supreme Court judge to study the issue.

 In September 2016, an agitation for reservation for Maratha in Maharashtra intensified.

 The agitation sparked debates on reservations, caste system, caste politics, vote bank politics, increased cost of education and unemployment for youth across Gujarat and across India in general.